aaronmsimon/unity-kings-of-the-beach/README.md

 - Change population of Outfits based on male/female from default
 - ~~Turn into a Prefab~~
 - ~~Populate SO with selections~~

+### Next Steps for Loading Game Scene
+- ~~document match administration classes and SOs~~
+- ~~need to be able to populate teamSO with configSO in inspector for testing~~
+- reset Game scene start
+- ensure assigned to team
+- instatiate appropriate prefab
+- populate skills
+- make visible appropriate mesh
+- populate materials
+- place on starting point of side
+- start game

 In case there are issues with passing/spiking ball, consider the LockedOn feature